k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/10_tdm_generic_broadway_flows.md

 ## Data Generation Flow

-New templates, flows and Actors have been added in TDM V8.0 to support a synthetic data generation of entities.
+New templates, flows and Actors have been added in TDM V8.0 to support synthetic data generation of entities.

 Click [here](16_tdm_data_generation_implementation.md) to learn more about TDM data generation implementation.